liamtan28/dactyl/README.md

 ## Purpose

-Deno is the new kid on the block, and Oak seems to be pathing the way for an express-like middleware and routing solution with our fancy new runtime.
+Deno is the new kid on the block, and Oak seems to be paving the way for an express-like middleware and routing solution with our fancy new runtime.
 It's only natural that abstractions on top of Oak are born in the near future - much like Nest tucked express middleware and routing under the hood and provided developers with declarative controllers, DI, etc. This project aims to provide a small portion of these features with room to expand in future.

 Currently supported features are: